syncfusion-content/wpf-docs/wpf/Tabbed-MDI-Form/Setting-Mode-for-Document-Container.md

 ---
 layout: post
-title: setting mode for document container in WPF Tabbed MDI Form control | Syncfusion
+title: setting mode for document container in Tabbed MDI Form | Syncfusion
 description: Learn here all about setting mode for document container support in Syncfusion WPF Tabbed MDI Form (DocumentContainer) control and more.
 platform: wpf
 control: DocumentContainer
 documentation: ug
 ---

-# setting mode for document container in WPF Tabbed MDI Form (DocumentContainer)
+# setting mode for document container in WPF Tabbed MDI Form

 Document Container supports two important modes which are listed below.